Mayuresh-M16/MM_Publisher/README.md

 ## Overview

-I'm developing a comprehensive asset publishing tool within Houdini designed to streamline your export workflow.
-It enables direct export of FBX, VDB, and ABC files, complete with an organized working folder and version control system.
-Additionally, the tool offers integrated flipbook generation and direct publishing to Flow Production with a single click.
+The Houdini Asset Publishing Tool is an all-in-one solution that integrates various essential steps of the asset export and publishing process directly within Houdini.
+It automates the creation of organized working directories, manages version control, facilitates direct export of common asset formats, generates flipbooks, and enables one-click publishing to Flow Production, including shot creation and email notifications upon flipbook publication.

 ## Table of Contents
 - **Requirements**
 - **Installation**
 - **Features**
 - **Flow Production Integration**
+- **Workings**
-- **Working**
+- **Language and Tools**

+### Requirements

+### Installation

+### Features

+### Flow Production Integration

+### Workings

 ### Language and Tools